bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 62°
-- Overcast
+- Breezy and Overcast
-- 83% humidity
+- 84% humidity
-- 16 mph wind
+- 17 mph wind
-- 90% cloud cover
+- 100% cloud cover
 - 41 AQI 🟩
-- 1.62 inches of rain expected in the next 48 hours
+- 1.85 inches of rain expected in the next 48 hours

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>